 Visitors often ask, “What is Unitarian Universalism?”
-We are an inclusive religion which teaches us that we’re all connected, and thus, it behooves us to treat one another with respect and dignity—in other words, to treat others as we ourselves would be treated.
+We are an inclusive religion which teaches us that we’re all connected, and thus, it behooves us to treat one another with respect and dignity—in other words, to treat others as they would like to be treated.

 The Sunday service is at the center of our life as a Congregation.
 This is a sacred time for us as we gather to reflect on the values that we share, to rejoice in the goodness and beauty of life, and to consider the challenges that we face as individuals and as members of the global community.
 The topics that are addressed in our services vary widely, but the themes of love, hope, compassion and action in the world are lifted up through words, music, and growing connections within the Congregation.